 In order to plan for growth within Town, the potential for additional homes was analyzed based on current zoning and the established block boundaries.
-The first analysis, based on current subdivisions within the blocks ("Infill Development") provides the most likely capacity potential, given the placement and ownership of existing homes.
-The second analysis includes the possibility of resubdivisions ("Re-development") which are less likely to occur because of subdivision costs, but rising property values may inspire removal of an existing home and resubdivision to maximize a return on investment.
+The first analysis, ("Infill Development") is based on current subdivisions and structures within the blocks but allows for further subdivision of existing properties.
+It ("Infill Development") provides the most likely capacity potential, given the placement and ownership of existing homes.
+The second analysis ("Re-development") includes the possibility of lot aggregation within a block and subsequent resubdivision in costs, but rising property values may inspire removal of an existing homes and re-subdivision to maximize a return on investment.
 This analysis was conducted on a block-by-block basis, through spreadsheet compilation of the area and applicable minimum lot size for each parcel and each block segment.

-Infill Development: Potential for additional homes based on current zoning and subdivisions re-subdivisions within current blocks

-Re-development: Potential for additional homes based on current zoning, but also assuming
+Infill Development: Potential for additional homes based on current zoning and subdivisions Re-development: Potential for additional homes based on current zoning, but also assuming lot aggregation and re-subdivisions within current blocks